bsdtrhodes/2024cybergames/You_Have_Mail[Forensics].md

 AwAABAAAAABQSwUGAAAAAAEAAQBSAAAAmgAAAAAA
 --000000000000cd98100617e8acef--

-A few things here: First, that is obviously not the actual password, a file is included which is called evidence.zip but it's MIME encoded (see the Content-Transfer-Encoding), so we have a few steps.
-To start, the 5f made me think this is a string in hexidecimal format and I normally just use any converter that comes up in the Google search results, this time I found https://www.convertstring.com/EncodeDecode/HexDecode and a quick copy and paste gives us the following string:
+A few things here: First, that is obviously not the actual password; a file is included which is called evidence.zip, but it's MIME-encoded (see the Content-Transfer-Encoding), so we have a few steps.
+To start, the 5f made me think this is a string in hexadecimal format, and I normally just use any converter that comes up in the Google search results, this time, I found https://www.convertstring.com/EncodeDecode/HexDecode and a quick copy and paste gives us the following string:

 Secure_Code:Order_66